ITR Filing Deadline Missed?

 However, when the inheritor sells out the inherited property, the capital gains earned on the sale of the property will be taxable.

-The tax liability of the sold-out ancestral property depends on the capital gains and its norms.
+The tax liability of the sold-out ancestral property depends on the capital gains tax on inherited property and its norms.

 When the property is held for a period of more than 24 months from the date of acquisition, the gains from the property will be termed long-term capital gains.
 (LTCG).
-This capital gain is taxed at 20.8% (including cess) with indexation.
+This capital gain on the sale of ancestral property is taxed at 20.8% (including cess) with indexation.

 When the property is held for a period of less than 24 months from the date of acquisition, the gains from the property will be termed short-term capital gains.
 (STCG).
-This capital gain is taxed at the slab rate applicable to the assessee.
+This capital gain on inherited property is taxed at the slab rate applicable to the assessee.

 Selling an inherited property?
 You may have to pay capital gains tax on the profit you make.
 The tax rate and calculation depend on various factors, such as the cost of the property, the date of acquisition, and the expenses incurred.
-Don’t worry; we can help you figure out the best way to save tax on your sale.
-Just click here to use our tax advisory service and get expert guidance.
+Don’t worry; getting professional help can help you figure out the best way to save tax on your sale and file your ITR smoothly and within time.

 Calculation of Capital Gains on Sale of Inherited Property